madebits/madebits.github.io/r/nodejs-grunner.md

 Specifying task to run:

 * `--gtask taskName` - task name to run.
-This option can be repeated as needed - all tasks are run (*blocking*) in the given order.
+This option can be repeated as needed - all tasks are run by default blocking in the given order (if you like them to be started non-blocking use `--P`).
 If not set, `default` task name is assumed.

 Other options:

 * `--T` - list all tasks and exit.
 * `--D` - dry run, run tasks according to dependencies, but do not invoke task functions.
+* `--P` - by default `--gtask` tasks run blocking one after the other.
+If `--P` is specified they are started non-blocking.

 ##Task Dependencies